How Austin Energy Prepares for Power Outages

 Unplanned OutagesUnplanned outages can have many causes — severe weather, vehicle crashes, trees, animals, construction accidents or equipment failure.
 When an unplanned outage occurs, multiple crews and first responders may be involved to ensure everyone works safely to de-energize the scene and make needed repairs.

 Depending on the cause, some outages may take more time to repair than others.
-For example, an ice storm can add hundreds of pounds to a single power line.
-An ice storm hitting miles and miles of power lines across the city can be devastating, as we all experienced during Winter Storm Mara.
-Ice can weigh down lines and even snap brand-new power poles in half.
+For example, ice can add hundreds of pounds to a single power line.
+An ice storm hitting miles and miles of power lines across the city can be devastating.

 Sometimes more than one outage can occur on the same line, so fixing one outage is not enough to get the power back on to an entire neighborhood.
 Safely restoring power as quickly as possible is important to Austin Energy and every staff member working to help.